Saturday, December 29, 2007

 Service jobs - Administrative and Support

-Administrative and Support and Waste Management and Remediation Services
+Administrative and Support and Waste Management and Remediation Services (revised fall 2024)

 Administrative and Support

 In the NAICS documentation manual, administrative and support firms perform routine support activities for day-to-day operations of other businesses on a contract or fee basis.
 The definition does not tell us what companies in this sector actually do.
 The answer is lots of things.
 If I were going to work in this sector I would definitely pick a job in a travel agency.
 I can picture myself relaxing in a cheery office full of travel posters offering a witty patter of conversation describing sunny Caribbean tour sites.
 Pick your favorite!
 There are so many choices.
-Try a job in contracted office administration, facilities support services, employment placement, temporary help services, desktop publishing, word processing, telephone call centers, telephone answering services, telemarketing bureaus, copy centers, private mail centers, collection agencies, credit bureaus, repossession companies, court reporter companies, travel agencies, tour operators, convention bureau services, ticket services, investigation services, armored car services, security guards and patrol services, security systems companies, exterminating companies, pest control companies, janitorial service companies, landscaping companies, carpet and upholstery cleaning services, chimney sweep companies, packaging and labeling services, convention and trade show organizers, and a few more, but I am out of breath.
+Try a job in contracted office administration, facilities support services, employment placement, temporary help services, desktop publishing, word processing, telephone call centers, telephone answering services, telemarketing bureaus, copy centers, private mail centers, collection agencies, credit bureaus, repossession companies, court reporter companies, tour operators, convention bureau services, ticket services, investigation services, armored car services, security guards and patrol services, security systems companies, exterminating companies, pest control companies, janitorial service companies, landscaping companies, carpet and upholstery cleaning services, chimney sweep companies, packaging and labeling services, convention and trade show organizers, and a few more, but I am out of breath.

 Administrative and Support establishments sell almost everything they do to other establishments on a contract or fee basis and not to final consumers, and they generally sell a combination of one or more support services.
 Travel agencies and some travel and tour companies are the only exception.
 Otherwise services in this sub sector support other firms by performing contracted activities with performance criteria carried out during a contract period.
-Establishment managers who are thinking of out sourcing a function like office administration are thinking of another firm taking over complicated and distracting financial planning, billing, record keeping or logistics that are not a part of their real business.
+Establishment managers who are thinking of out-sourcing a function like office administration are thinking of another firm taking over complicated and distracting financial planning, billing, record keeping or logistics that are not a part of their real business.
 Having a firm concentrate on a core business is a favorite selling point in outsourcing firms, an industry where outsource firms actively promote outsourcing as a good idea.
 Selling outsourcing to prospective clients requires a combination of convenience and cost saving.

 The NAICS manual explains that employment placement services list employment vacancies and refer applicants.
 Temporary help establishments supply their employees to supplement the work force of a client, but the client must supervise their work.
 Professional employer organizations “typically acquire and lease back some or all of the employees of their clients and serve as the employer of the leased employees for payroll, benefits, and related purposes.”

-A system of outsourcing employment generates a cycle of bidding for contracts for landscaping, security services, janitorial services and also with temporary help services bidding directly for available work.
+A system of outsourcing employment generates a cycle of bidding for contracts for landscaping, security services, janitorial services and also with temporary help services by bidding directly for available work.
 Custodians, for example, work for contracting firms that constantly bid new contracts.
 Contracts tend to be one to three years, but allow cancellation on 30 days notice.
 It is labor intensive work.
 Seventy five to eighty percent of total costs come from wage costs and the contractor with the low bid is likely to be the one that pays the lowest wage.
 The more rapid adjustment of labor to the ebb and tide of business may save business costs, but much of the savings appears to be more from lower wages and higher unemployment costs for both workers and the government than to productivity changes for outsourced work.

 Waste Management and Remediation Services